More than One Hundred Writing Prompts for Kids

 I believe our family grew up to love writing because reading and telling stories were always an important part of our lives.
 Hours were spent listening to my mother’s stories while we waited for my father to finish his errands.
 Every week, we would look forward to going to the library and selecting a new stack of books; pages promising us new adventures to go on.
 We grew up loving stories, reading them and writing them, too.

 This post contains affiliate links.
 Please visit our disclosure page for more information.

 To encourage children to enjoy writing we have come up with a list of writing prompts.
 These writing prompts are for students in second grade to eighth grade.
 For younger students and beginning writers expect a few sentences or more.
 Older students and more experienced writers should have the goal of writing a page for each writing prompt.

 - Start with some of our free journal pages.
 Having less space for the writing, along with fun prompts can take some of the stress away for nervous writers.

 - Do some co-operative writing activities with the kids.
 Co-operative games build flexibility, turn-taking skills and allow you to take advantage of teachable moments while writing together.

-- Encourage the children to write letters and notes to friends and family.
-Writing a thank you note is not only good manners, it’s another opportunity to instill good writing skills.
+- Encourage children to write letters and notes to friends and family.
+Writing a thank you note is not only good manners, but it’s also another opportunity to instill good writing skills.

 - Start a photo chain letter with friends.
 The kids can write captions for their photos and when they get the photos and notes back from their friends that will motivate them to write more.